EnriqueTor/Hangman/README.md

 Challenge Game View:

-It goes to the Game View (using the type of game ÒchallengeÓ) where you are going to be able to play the game of the day.
+It goes to the Game View (using the type of game "challenge") where you are going to be able to play the game of the day.
 Your final score gets recorded and will hit the Single Game Leaderboard.

 Message View: